 And when we've asked that question, I think they think about it for about two seconds.
 Yeah, I think I'd rather have them multiple K1s.

 Craig: But to answer your question, we're doing right now single asset funds in a two-tier structure with the ultimate goal, we are going to be raising a larger commingled type of vehicle.
-But I mostly think it will be a multiple series of what's called mini funds, single asset, two tier structure with an overriding management agreement that will clean up some issues with that structure.
-We'd have one ppm had the ability to do one capital call notice and then be at a distribute capital vertically essentially down through to the individual QOFs and QOZBs.
+But I mostly think it will be a multiple series of what's called mini funds, single asset, two-tier structure with an overriding management agreement that will clean up some issues with that structure.
+We'd have one PPM have the ability to do one capital call notice and then be at a distribute capital vertically essentially down through to the individual QOFs and QOZBs.

 Craig: But the one downside to that structure would be multiple K1s.

-Craig: But from a practical perspective, again, yes there are some headaches, but I think when investors realize what the trade off is, I think it's a pretty, pretty straight forward answer.
+Craig: But from a practical perspective, again, yes there are some headaches, but I think when investors realize what the trade off is, I think it's a pretty straight forward answer.

 Jack: Yeah.
 Okay.
 Very good.
-Well, let's take this conversation in a slightly more personal direction. you're, you're handled your, your expertise on the ins and outs of Opportunity Zone are obvious to me.
+Well, let's take this conversation in a slightly more personal direction.
+Your expertise on the ins and outs of Opportunity Zone are obvious to me.
 You've also brought some things to mind that - in the 35 or 40 interviews I've done over the last month - I haven't heard anywhere else.
 Kudos for that.

 Craig: I appreciate that.
 I spend a lot of time working on this and we're excited about our prospects moving forward.
 I mean, I truly believe it's a once in a lifetime opportunity.

 Jack: Yeah.
-Well, I, I agree.
-I've, I've, I think, it wasn't me who said this was one of my guests brought this up, but I think they're right.
+Well, I agree.
+It wasn't me who said this was one of my guests brought this up, but I think they're right.
 I think we're going to look back on this a generation from now and say this was the single most, significant piece of legislation since the New Deal.
-I really do think that, seems to be, you know, it's moving in the right direction and the excitement and the energy and enthusiasm is there. and the intent is, yeah, it's good.
+I really do think that, seems to be, you know, it's moving in the right direction and the excitement and the energy and enthusiasm is there.
+And the intent is, yeah, it's good.
 All right, so enough of that.
 I want to find out a little bit more about Craig Bernstein, the person as opposed to Craig Bernstein, the fund manager.
-So, when you are not walking out on the, on the tax code and real estate stuff, what do you do for fun?
-How do you keep yourself occupied on, on the, those rare moments when you're not sitting behind a Bloomberg terminal?
+So, when you are not walking out on the tax code and real estate stuff, what do you do for fun?
+How do you keep yourself occupied on those rare moments when you're not sitting behind a Bloomberg terminal?

-Craig: Yeah, I'm very fortunate. have a, a wonderful wife and two beautiful children, six and four years old.
-And, this is a once in a lifetime opportunity and we've obviously been dedicating a lot of space, you know, to space and time to focusing on this.
+Craig: Yeah, I'm very fortunate.
+I have a wonderful wife and two beautiful children, six and four years old.
+And, this is a once in a lifetime opportunity and we've obviously been dedicating a lot of space and time to focusing on this.
 We think that the runway is short.
 So I have been extensively working in the past year.
-But on my free time I love to spend time with my family and with two little kids, they keep, my wife and I both very, very busy on the weekends.
-They're wonderful, happy, healthy and my wife and I both love, love spending time with them and you know, have a, have a lot to look forward to.
+But on my free time I love to spend time with my family and with two little kids.
+They keep, my wife and I both very, very busy on the weekends.
+They're wonderful, happy, healthy and my wife and I both love spending time with them and you know, have a lot to look forward to.

 Jack: This is the point of the interview where I get to ask what is my favorite question and see if I can find somebody who can come up with a brilliant answer.
 I'm to give you my favorite answer so far before I asked you the question.
 So, the, the kind of a jeopardy approach here, the answer that I've gotten so far that I really liked the most was ban robo calls.
 Okay.
 That was the best answer.
 Here's the question.
 Imagine you're king of the world for a day, one day on one day only and you can solve one problem and one problem only.
 How are you going to use your powers?

 Craig: For me, I think that's an easy one.
-I mean, we're very fortunate being here in the u s and what's afforded to us when you look around the world today style, even with the amount of wealth.
+I mean, we're very fortunate being here in the U.S. and what's afforded to us when you look around the world today, even with the amount of wealth.
 And I know some people would say it's cliché or that's a cop out with the Robo calls.
 There's no reason in today's day and age that every single person in the world doesn't have clean water.
 Playing it plain and simple.
 I mean, we have the technology now, we have the resources.
-If we can interview him and says, well, we'll who pays for it?
-But it is, I mean it's, it's sad.
-I mean when you look around and in some of these countries and that people don't have clean drinking water, from a bathing health, a septical perspective, sanitary.
+If we can interview him and he says, well who pays for it?
+But it is, I mean it's sad.
+When you look around and in some of these countries and that people don't have clean drinking water, from a bathing health, a septical perspective, sanitary.
 I mean that would be, that would be the one thing and I think that would be the most dramatic change to affect mankind.

 Jack: Any last words for us before we sign off for the day?

 Craig: Yeah, no, I, thank you so much for having me.
 I appreciate your, your time and consideration.
 And, the one last thing I would say, and people that are listening to it or using it as an educational tool is don't try this at home.
-You know, I mean, it's, there's so many nuances to the program and the last thing you want, if you're a developer or an investor, you build up early.
+You know, I mean there's so many nuances to the program and the last thing you want, if you're a developer or an investor, you build up early.
 If it's your own money, hey, you've worked hard to do it.
-You're taking a gain, whether it come from a business sale of apple stock, whatever it is, talk to an expert.
+You're taking a gain, whether it comes from a business sale of Apple stock, whatever it is, talk to an expert.
 And I'm not saying talk to me, talk to a good accountant, talk to a good attorney.

 And the problem is that a lot of people they read at one time, but they're really not.
 While I read the rags, I get it.
 There are so many nuances and triangulating the information, spend the dollars, don't cut corners, it's not worth it.
 And then also, if people would like to get in touch with us, please feel free, love to answer any questions.
-And I'll big part of the work that we've been completing really is around educating people.
+And a big part of the work that we've been completing really is around educating people.
 So, I'm on LinkedIn.
 Just look me up Craig Bernstein.
 The easiest way to get ahold of me and my email address is firstname.lastname@example.org

 Jack: Thank you again for your time and hope to speak with you soon.
 Very good.
 And I'll remind our listeners that this contact information will be available on the website for the podcast.
 On behalf of Craig Bernstein, I am Jack Heald for the OZExpo Podcast.
 Thanks for listening.
 Be sure to subscribe so you're always updated when we release a new episode and we will talk to you next time.Announcer: This podcast is for informational purposes only and does not constitute legal tax or investment advice.
 For specific recommendations, please consult with your financial, legal, or tax professional.

 Powered by Froala Editor